Our 2-day mixed climbing program is a great opportunity for those who have ice climbing experience and want to focus on mixed climbing.

 - Welcome, introduction, goals and agenda.

 - Issue and adjust gear before heading to the climbing area

-Our approach will be to explain, demonstrate then practice with coaching.
 This will take most of the day.
 Wrap up around 4.00 pm then return to Canmore.

 Day 2: At Local Climbing Area

 - Progressions of movement and conservation of energy